-A good option to get around this may be to show the staff a picture of what you’re looking for.
+A good option to get around the language barrier may be to show the staff a picture of what you’re looking for.
 Alternatively, use translation apps to try to communicate with staff.
 Staff are generally very helpful and will strive to assist you in finding the sorts of products you’re looking for.

 Japan is one of the safest places in which to be a tourist.
 It is widely known that the crime rate in this country is very low.
 When shopping, you needn’t be too worried about having to watch your bags.